Floss McPhee: Returns

+Kennelly reprised the role in 2000 for a guest role.
+In her return storyline, Floss arrives in Summer Bay to attend the wedding of Sally Fletcher (Kate Ritchie) and Kieran Fletcher (Spencer McLaren).
 The actress reprised the role in 2002, alongside various past cast members to celebrate summer bay's fictional "150 year anniversary".
 When she returns Floss reveals that she has continued to do tarot readings, following Neville's off-screen death.
 Unlike other returnees, Floss plays a centric part in the show's boat disaster storyline.
 To celebrate the town's birthday a boat trip is arranged and all local residents are invited.
-Kate Ritchie who plays Sally Fletcher told a reporter from Inside Soap that not everyone can board the ship and those left behind are soon thankful as the ship sinks.
+Ritchie who plays Sally told a reporter from Inside Soap that not everyone can board the ship and those left behind are soon thankful as the ship sinks.
 Prior to the disaster Floss predicts that something bad will happen to the town via her tarot readings.
 Ritchie added that "Floss has been fortune-telling, but no one pays any attention to her, but then the surf club partygoers find out that the boat has gone down with everyone on board!"

 Kennelly returned to the series in 2004.
 Her reintroduction features her arriving in Summer Bay with the Carny theatre travelling circus.
 Alf Stewart (Ray Meagher) is not happy when the circus sets up in Summer Bay without a permit.
 He confronts them and is shocked to find Floss leading the company.
 Jade Sutherland (Kate Garven) later finds Floss cowering in pain but Floss asks her to keep in a secret.
 But it becomes apparent she is suffering from a serious illness.